Paul92/ADA_Project/index.md

 The advent of internet and the tremendous interconnectivity it created between people comes with the downside of less checks for the validity of the information.
-Nowdays everyone can have a website and share information, without restrictions on the content quality.
+Nowadays everyone can have a website and share information, without restrictions on the content quality.

 Understanding the lying patterns in order to be able to detect lies is a